-\begin{thmx} Let $G$ be a finite group, $\xi\colon G\to S_m$ be a permutation representation, and $\K$ be a field.
-There infinitely many non isomorphic idempotent evolution $\K$-algebra $X$ such that $\Aut(X)\cong G$ and the induced permutation representation $\widetilde{\rho}_X$ given in Equation \eqref{eq:intro2} is equivalent to $\xi$. \end{thmx}
+\begin{thmx} Let $\K$ be a field and $G$ be a finite group.
+For any permutation representation $\xi\colon G\to S_m$, there exist infinitely many non isomorphic finite-dimensional idempotent evolution $\K$-algebras $X$ such that $\Aut(X)\cong G$, and the induced permutation representation $\widetilde{\rho}_X$ in Equation \eqref{eq:intro2} is equivalent to $\xi$. \end{thmx}